Breakfast With Narcissus

 DUTCH: There’s nothing wrong with Ham’s taste buds.

 MOUSE: You’re biased, Dutch.
-You always wanted spice tolerance.
+You got spice tolerance.

 Pooling their willpower, Ham and Dutch retract Coriander’s hand before it reaches the bowl.

-DUTCH: In his defense, drinking the cider first did make the espresso kind of bitter...
+DUTCH: In Mouse’s defense, drinking it first did make the espresso bitter.

-Outside all is dark and quiet.
-They have to increase the light sensitivity on their ocular implants to navigate the greenways, unlit, unpaved avenues that crisscross the city like capillaries.
-If the real moon is out on this frigid November night, the brick buildings flanking the greenways are blocking its light.
+Darkness blankets the real outdoors.
+Despite this being a major city, there is no artificial light.
+Coriander has to dial up their light sensitivity to navigate the unpaved greenways.
+If the moon is out on this frigid November night, the brick buildings that flank the greenway are blocking every bit of its light.
 More than once, Coriander flinches at a shape made sinister by shadows.

 HAM: I know you’re scared of the dark, Mouse, but that’s a potted plant.

-DUTCH: You’ve been with us for three years.
-How long is this adjustment going to take?
+DUTCH: How long is this adjustment going to take?
+You’ve been here four years.

-HAM: Can you imagine this pricking feeling everywhere?
-That’s what landing on cacti would feel like.
+HAM: Can you imagine needles pricking us everywhere?

 HAM: You can’t be serious.

-Ham does, and when he realizes his mistake he cringes so hard he makes their shared body cringe, too.
+Ham does, and when he realizes his oversight he cringes so hard that Coriander—the body he now shares with two headmates—cringes with him.

-MOUSE: I’m lucky enough not to remember what it’s like to burn to death.
+MOUSE: I’m lucky not to remember being burned alive.
 I’d like to keep it that way.

 HAM: Of course.
 I’m sorry, Mouse.